SilasMarvin/wasmind/actors/delegation_network/README.md

 **Always Available**: Users can interrupt any assistant at any time, regardless of what the assistant is currently doing:
 - Assistants with `WaitingForAgentCoordination` status can be interrupted to provide new direction
-- Assistants with `WaitingForSystemInput` status can receive user input instead of waiting for managers
 - Even assistants with `Processing` status can be interrupted to change course

 **Interrupting Delegation Chains**: When users interrupt assistants in the middle of delegation workflows: